bchimborazo/504_serverless_functions/README.md

 ## Cloud Comparison
-- Overall, the deployment process between GCP and Azure was simple and straightforward.

-### Google Cloud Platform:
-- Easier initial setup with straightforward inline editor
-- Deployment process felt more streamlined

-### Microsoft Azure:
-- Start times were a bit longer (~3-4 seconds)
-- Application Insights integration was nice for monitoring

-### Overall Pick:
-- I personally perfered using GCP in this assignment, it's interface is easier to navigate and I feel that it was easier to use in general compared to Azure.
+Overall, the deployment process between GCP and Azure was simple and straightforward.
+Finding the "log" summary was easier on GCP, as "logs" are called "Invocations" on Azure.
+Deployment times between both platforms were similar, a bit faster on GCP.
+While I personally prefer GCP, testing query parameters on Azure was easier.
+The interface of cloud shell on GCP can be a bit intimidating, Azure's query parameter test is much easier to navigate, it's also faster.
+The set-up process is simpler on GCP, there are more fields to select and pick through on Azure.
+In conclusion, I personally prefer GCP due to its simple and minimalistic interface but Azure is still a great platform, the differences mainly lie in their layouts.